girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 	•	Omega Ratio (probability-weighted gains vs. losses)

 The results highlight how each model adapts during market crises and stable phases.

+# Conclusion
+This repository provides a complete and transparent implementation of the empirical analysis conducted in the thesis “Factor Investing in a Mean–Variance Framework: The Role of Option-Implied Higher-Order Moments.”

+The MATLAB scripts reproduce every step of the research, from the estimation of market and option-implied cumulant factors to portfolio optimization, efficient frontier construction, and backtesting.
+The results illustrate how the inclusion of variance, skewness, and kurtosis innovations affects portfolio performance within a mean–variance framework.

+Overall, the findings confirm that while higher-moment, option-implied factors contribute to better risk management and slightly improved resilience during crisis periods, they do not substantially outperform the simpler market-based specification in normal market conditions.
+This emphasizes the importance of balancing model complexity and interpretability in portfolio construction.

+The repository is designed to promote reproducibility and further research.
+Users can easily adapt the scripts to alternative datasets, test different rolling-window parameters, or extend the framework to additional risk factors and asset classes.